0rp3u/1718i-LI51N-G09/README.md

 This was my first experience with Android development.
 This application was developed in a group project for the class of Programing for Mobile Devices at [ISEL].

-The application consist of a movie database that lets it's users:
+The application consists of a movie database that lets it's users:
 * Search movies my name;
 * Visualize movies currently airing in theaters;
 * Visualize upcoming movies;